Honey Feast of the Saviour: A historical event: the battle of Andrei the Pious

 The Honey Saviour Day was established following the recognition of miraculous signs during the battle of prince Andrey Bogolyubsky against the Volga Bulgars in 1164.
 According to tradition, ominous signs of victory came from icons of the Saviour and the Holy Virgin during this battle.

 Traditions

 Digging wells

 The feast of the Honey Saviour is associated with a water festival called the Lesser Blessing of the Waters, in contrast to the Great Blessing of the Waters on the feasts of Pascha and Theophany.

-Traditionally in Russia, it was a time to consecrate new wells and clean old ones, with procession made to natural reservoirs and springs to bless these.
+Traditionally in Russia, it was a time to consecrate new wells and clean old ones, with processions made to natural reservoirs and springs to bless these.
 After a procession, people and their livestock bathed in the consecrated water to wash away all diseases.

 The Serbs of the Leskovac consider this time to be suitable for digging and cleaning wells.